UK Stocks-Factors to watch on Aug. 1

 * The UK blue chip index closed down 0.6 percent, or 43.33 points, at 6,730.11 points on Thursday.

-* Investors' focus will be on U.S. jobs data, due at 1230 GMT.
+* Focus will be on U.S. jobs data, due at 1230 GMT.
 Non-farm payrolls are predicted to have risen by 233,000 in July, which would mark the sixth month with job growth above 200,000.

-* China's vast factory sector posted its strongest growth in 18 months in July as new orders surged to multi-month highs, a private survey showed on Friday, adding to signs the economy is regaining momentum after a flurry of government stimulus measures.

-* INTERNATIONAL AIRLINES GROUP - The British Airways owner reported first-half operating profit before exceptional items of 230 million euros ($308 million) and reiterated full-year guidance, but said it would cut capacity for the winter.

 * GLENCORE - The miner has collected $7 billion from China's MMG Ltd and its partners with the completion of the sale of one of the world's largest copper projects, the Las Bambas copper mine in Peru, MMG said on Friday.